-• In addition to the opportunity for the public to comment on the LIHEAP weatherization component through DHS's LIHEAP public hearings, the DCED public hearing on the FY 2020-21 Department of Energy State Plan provides an opportunity for the public to participate in a timely and meaningful manner.
-It was held at 3:00 P.M. on April 22, 2020, via teleconference.
+In addition to the opportunity for the public to comment on the LIHEAP weatherization component through DHS' LIHEAP public hearings, the DCED public hearing on the FY 2022-23 DOE State Plan provides an opportunity for the public to participate in a timely and meaningful manner.
+It was held at 1:00 P.M. on April 20, 2022, via teleconference.